For Comfortable and Clear Vision

 - Lubricating Cushion: They have a pocket that fills with moisturizing tears, for a very comfortable wearing experience, and healthier eyes.

 Ready to say goodbye to all those contact lenses that felt uncomfortable and didn’t give you sharp vision?
-Call Dr. Angelina Bergin in San Jose for more info.
+Call Dr. Elaine Chung in North San Jose for more info.

-Scleral Lenses for Keratoconus Treatment in San Jose
+Scleral Lenses for Keratoconus Treatment in North San Jose

 One of the most common conditions that scleral lenses help to address is keratoconus.
 This condition occurs when the normally round, clear part at the front of the eye, the cornea, begins to thin and bulge into a cone or football-like shape.
 This can severely harm your vision.
 Symptoms include: